ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/3-Scheduling-the-StorageLoader.md

 If you use this script, you can delete any separate cronjob for the EmrEtlRunner alone.

-You need to update this script and update the **five** variables at the top:
+You need to update this script and update the **six** variables at the top:

-    rvm_path=/path/to/.rvm # Typically in the $HOME of the user who installed RVM RUNNER_PATH=/path/to/snowplow/3-enrich/snowplow-emr-etl-runner
-    LOADER_PATH=/path/to/snowplow/4-storage/snowplow-storage-loader
+    RUNNER_PATH=/path/to/snowplow-emr-etl-runner
+    LOADER_PATH=/path/to/snowplow-storage-loader
     RUNNER_CONFIG=/path/to/your-runner-config.yml
+    RESOLVER=/path/to/your-resolver.json
+    RUNNER_ENRICHMENTS=/path/to/your/enrichment-jsons
     LOADER_CONFIG=/path/to/your-loader-config.yml

-So for example if you installed RVM as the `admin` user, then you would set:
+So for example if you installed the StorageLoader as the `admin` user, then you would set:

-    rvm_path=/home/admin/.rvm
+    LOADER_PATH=/home/admin/snowplow-storage-loader

 Using [cronic] [cronic] as a wrapper, and with cronic and Bundler on your path, configure your cronjob like so:

-    0 4   * * *   root    /path/to/snowplow/4-storage/storage-loader/bin/snowplow-runner-and-loader.sh
+    0 4   * * *   root    /path/to/snowplow-runner-and-loader.sh

 This will run the ETL job and then the database load daily at 4am, emailing any failures to you via cronic.